Marginal deformations of SU(2)$_k$ WZW model boundary states in open string field theory: Introduction and summary

 This paper is organized as follows.
-In section \ref{sec:setup}, we review some important formulas regarding the \SUk WZW model boundary states and OSFT observables, which we will need later.
+In section \ref{sec:setup}, we review some important formulas regarding the \SUk WZW model boundary states and OSFT observables, which will be needed later.
 In section \ref{sec:k=2}, we discuss marginal deformations of the basic 0-brane solution in the $k=2$ model.
-First, we analyze in detail a sample solution with $\lS=0.05$ and then we discuss properties of the full branch of solutions.
+First, we analyze a sample solution with $\lS=0.05$ in detail and then we discuss properties of the full branch of solutions.
 Finally, we consider complex marginal deformations with purely imaginary value of the marginal parameter.
 In section \ref{sec:k=3}, we analyze marginal deformations in the $k=3$ model.
-We discuss the basic 0-brane solution and the symmetry-breaking B-brane solution.
+We discuss the 0-brane solution and the symmetry-breaking B-brane solution.
 In section \ref{sec:k=4}, we perform a similar analysis of two 0-brane branches of solutions and one $\frac{1}{2}$-brane branch in the $k=4$ model.
 Finally, section \ref{sec:comparison} is dedicated to comparison of the relation between the two marginal parameters for various solutions.